psilocene/psilocene/README.md

 Do you have an idea?

 * Please get in contact with us: [psilocene@tuta.io](mailto:psilocene@tuta.io)
-* Use the Disqus threads on each page
 * Fork this [repository](http://github.com/psilocene/psilocene) and write up your idea/proposal.
 Let's work together.

 ### Psilocene Collective